-[UPDATE December 2017] Carsten is no longer working with Jazzclub Karlsruhe but his answers and insight in this interview are still super relevant if you are looking to better understand how promoters are working and booking.
+[UPDATE] As of 2017, Carsten is no longer working with Jazzclub Karlsruhe but his answers and insight in this interview are still super relevant if you are looking to better understand how promoters are working and booking.
 So, here’s the full original interview from August 2016…

 Carsten Tradowsky is part of the booking team for a jazz club & jazz festival in Karlsruhe, southwest Germany.